top of page

 tilden park lake anza bench.jpg

 Your requests are always welcome!
-East Bay outdoor camp locations and specific trail requests are considered by popular demand for Berkeley outdoor camps, Oakland outdoor camps, Castro Valley outdoor camps, and other cities in the Bay Area!
+Bay Area outdoor day camp locations and specific trail requests are considered by popular demand for Berkeley outdoor camps, Oakland outdoor camps, Cupertino outdoor camps, and other cities in the Bay Area!
 For requests or inquiries, feel free to reach out with an email for the quickest reply.

 start-path-bridge-begin-success.jpg